PreMiD/PreMiD/apps/docs/troubleshooting/issues/extension-based.md

 ## Timestamps Incorrect

+<sub>_"Discord is only showing how long I've had my profile open!" or "There's nothing here..."_</sub>

-- Ensure your presence is not in **privacy mode**.
+- Ensure your presence is not in **Privacy Mode**.
 Timestamps will not reflect properly if the presence in-use is set to use this mode.
+- In some cases, ***CTRL+F5***/hard refresh your browser page may fix the problem.
+- Older versions of PreMiD suffer from this error.
+If there is an update available, update!
 - There may be another activity interfering.
-Turn on and off PreMiD, and refresh the webpage being used for rich presence.
-- Discord is having some timestamp bugs depending on version.
-Check **your account on another device**, and you may see these timestamps working properly instead of showing Elapsed Playtime.
+    - On the settings page of PreMiD, navigate to "Enable" or "Pause" depending on your version.
+    - Turn it Off and back On (Enable) or Off and back On (Pause)
+    - Reresh the webpage being used, or restart the browser.
+Sometimes ***CTRL+F5***/hard refresh works best.
+- Browser errors do occur.
+Update your browser version to the latest release.
 - In some cases this is an issue with Discord.
-Sometimes it functions perfect, sometimes it does not. **There is nothing anyone can do about it** besides trying a refresh or restart using the above steps.
+Sometimes it functions perfect, sometimes it does not. **There is nothing anyone can do about it** besides updating the software.

 ## Advanced Troubleshooting